- promoting attendance and reducing absence

 These are important for wider health and development of children and can be conducted subject to following the guidance set out in this note, and guidance for the general public where applicable.
 Schools should consider the need for out of hours cleaning when scheduling activities.

-The Director of Learning at the Scottish Government wrote to all Directors of Education on 2 June to set out the latest guidance on recovery and improvement planning.
+The Director of Learning at the Scottish Government wrote to all Directors of Education on 2 June 2020 to set out the latest guidance on recovery and improvement planning.
 This made it clear that planning for 2020-21 should focus on recovery, and then continuity of provision under these changed circumstances.
-There will be a continued emphasis on issues such as: supporting student and staff health and wellbeing; transitions at all levels; the impact of tragedy in communities; identifying gaps in learning; and a renewed focus on closing the poverty related attainment gap.
+2021/22 will also be a recovery year, and there will be a continued emphasis on issues such as: supporting student and staff health and wellbeing; transitions at all levels; the impact of tragedy in communities; identifying gaps in learning; and a renewed focus on closing the poverty related attainment gap.
 In particular, there should be a focus on what can be done to remedy any impact that there has been around the widening of inequalities of outcome experienced by children and young people.

-Schools and local authorities should also complete annual reporting, as a record of progress towards meeting improvement priorities up until the period when schools closed on 20 March 2020.
-It is important to capture the impact of work which has been undertaken during this academic session.
+Schools and local authorities should also complete annual reporting, as it is important to capture the impact of work which has been undertaken during this academic session.

-This guidance has been informed by the scientific advice of the COVID-19 Advisory Sub Group on Education and Children’s issues, published on 16 July, updated advice on face coverings received from the Sub Group in w/c 24 August 2020, and the sub-group’s updated general advice published 30 October.
+This guidance has been informed by the scientific advice of the COVID-19 Advisory Sub Group on Education and Children’s issues, published on 30 October and by its discussions and advice during January to March 2021.
 The key messages from the scientific advice include:

 - important mitigations include: hygiene, ventilation, improved cleaning regimes including regular and thorough cleaning of surfaces, and regular handwashing.
 Hand sanitising should be required for everyone prior to boarding dedicated school transport and schools should also consider a process for children and young people which enables them to wash their hands immediately on arrival (as is the case for all children and young people), dispose of temporary face coverings in a covered bin or place reusable face coverings in a plastic bag they can take home with them, and then wash their hands again.
-Effective from 31 August, face coverings should be worn on dedicated school transport (subject to exemptions), to align with the position on public transport.
+Face coverings should be worn on dedicated school transport (subject to exemptions), in line with public transport.